 Identify aha-moments (decisive emotional strengths of the application) and possible barriers.
 The CJM stage is extremely important, as it allows you to determine the weak points of the application.
 Therefore, we dwell on negative use cases in detail.

 6. User flow

 What are we doing at this stage?
-I create a diagram - a graphical tree of the application's functionality, using all the materials and data obtained in the previous stages, so as not to miss anything important.
+We create a diagram - a graphical tree of the application's functionality, using all the materials and data obtained in the previous stages, so as not to miss anything important.

 What is it for each screen function is detailed and shows the relationship of functions within the application.

 After all the main functionality was defined, high-detailed wireframes were developed that reflected the structure of the content and the interaction of elements.

 Some inspiration!
 Green grass, morning dew, fresh air and bright sun.
 Perhaps this is what a bike ride with BikeLike mobile app will be like, who knows?